Sparkset/sparkset/README.md

 ## Current Abilities

 1. The user can create clients and the system will automatically add the predefined one-time events and recurring events for the client.
 The system will also suggest events that can be scheduled.
-User can also create custom events and set a recurrance if needed.
+The user can also create custom events and set a recurrence if needed.
 2. The system will automatically create a company page when a new client with a new company is created.
 There can be multiple clients associated with the same company.
 3. The user can upload files that are associated with a client.
 4. The user can add notes with relative clients and tags associated with them.
 The user can filter notes by selecting a certain tag.